Fundraising Directory

 Spring Cleaning Your Fundraising Dream Team

-The success of any school or community groups fundraising efforts will depend as much on the strength of the fundraising projects they run as it will on the strength of the individuals in charge of running them.
 For this reason, it is vitally important that you spend the time and effort to attract, train and retain the right people with the right mix of skills to match the goals of your school, community group or organisation.

-When you finally have the right people with the right mix of skills in place to make up your fundraising dream team, it is essential to hold regular meetings to keep the team informed, energised and on mission.
+When you finally have the right people with the right mix of skills in place to make up your fundraising dream team, it is essential to hold regular meetings to keep the team informed, energised and on-mission.
 Establishing team unity at the beginning is critical to the fundamental success of any fundraising committee, so you should try and have your initial strategy session as soon as possible.

 Organising regular team meetings with fixed agendas will then become the most important element to keeping your team meetings running to time, and your team members energised and informed.
 During team meetings it’s important to encourage all team members to participate, contribute and be heard.
 This will be perhaps your most important role in keeping the fundraising team happy, healthy and effective.